pyr/unklog/README.md

 out.exec.meter 11233 0 2 3 1 0 0 0 0 0 0 0 0 max:25
 Connection closed by foreign host.
 ```

+## Threading model

+Each unklog input and output gets its own thread.
+The main thread is
+used to install signal handlers, the statistic update thread and the
+asynchronous TCP server for statistics.